byrnesy924/AgeAlyser_2/README.md

 pip install age-alyser
 ```

 ## Usage and Documentation
-### Parsing Games
-Currently only the advanced parser is implemented - in the future I intend to flesh out the API with other options.
+Currently only the advanced parser is implemented - in the future I intend to flesh out the API with some other options.
 ```
 import pandas as pd
 from agealyser import AgeGame

 g = AgeGame("file/path/to/game.aoe2record")
 stats: pd.Series = g.advanced_parser()  # optional - include_map_analysis = False
 ```
-### Limitations
+#### Limitations
 Given that:
 1. This package is dependant on the (mgz package)[https://github.com/happyleavesaoc/aoc-mgz] (and I'm not planning on maintaining a fork or anything)
 2. Updates to the game can often break parsing of a .aoe2record file